amchaney/karaoke/_pages/about.md

 ### Prices from $300

-Post-COVID we are reopening for gigs in May 2021.
+Celebrate the holiday season in Austin, TX.
 Get in touch for detailed pricing and availability.
+Currently booking for November and December private parties.

 ### Contact us!